 Adults with type 2 diabetes have a higher risk of developing non-alcholic fatty liver disease and increased risk of cardiovascular disease.
 The aim of the SURPASS-3 substudy was to compare dose effects of Mounjaro to that of insulin at 52 weeks on liver and abdominal fat, Dr. Gastaldelli explained

 Medical imaging, like in the MRI below, showed a significant drop in liver fat content (LFC) in adults on Mounjaro, dropping on average around 8% LFC from the beginning of the clinical trial.
 Dr. Gastaldelli showed the patient below who dropped almost 25% LFC.

 The benefits of Mounjaro were also shown on adipose tissue.
-One adult on Mounjaro showed up to a 37% decrease in visceral adipose fat (VAT), which is fat stored around the organs, and a 25% reduction in abdominal subcutaneous adipose tissue (ASAT), fat under the skin stored in the abdomen area, since the beginning of the 52 week clinical trial.
+One adult on Mounjaro showed up to a 37 percent decrease in visceral adipose fat (VAT), which is fat stored around the organs, and a 25 percent reduction in abdominal subcutaneous adipose tissue (ASAT), fat under the skin stored in the abdomen area, since the beginning of the 52 week clinical trial.

 Overall, the results of the SURPASS-3 substudy showed a positive correlation with change in baseline LFC and changes in A1c, body weight, VAT and ASAT.

 Dr. Battelino also provided data on patients’ ability to perform physical activities of daily life.
 Patients on Mounjaro showed significantly greater improvement to:

 - Get up from the ground